sawft99/Obsidian-SecPlus/Sec+/Chapter 18 - Facilities Security/Premise System Vulnerabilities.md

 ---
 - Components and protocols that facilitate the centralized configuration and monitoring o mechanical and electrical systems within offices and data centers
 - <u>Separate</u> from [[ICS & SCADA Vulnerabilities|ICS & SCADA]]
+- Specifically for systems related to the building and insuring its functionality
 - Examples
 	- Elevators
 	- Battery backups